Web Scraping Using an Automated Browser

 Let's install Homebrew first!

-- Make sure your
+Make sure your Homebrew

-If Homebrew
+If that returns an error, Homebrew

 - To install Homebrew, open a terminal and paste the following command:

-You should see the following output:
+...and you should see the following output

 Your system is ready to brew